hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 Start the broadband session using BNGBlaster to simulate PPPoE or IPoE sessions

 ### 2.1. **IPoE session**
-The below section include the steps to establish/debug IPoE sessions
+The below section includes the steps to establish/debug IPoE sessions

 ### 2.1.1 **Start call-trace for the session**

-A call trace can be started uisng predefined script to check the operation on MAG1 and MAG2 once the session is started
+A call trace can be started using predefined script to check the operation on MAG1 and MAG2 once the session is started

 ```bash
 A:admin@MAG1# show ct-ipoe